aieuo/Mineflow/README.md

 You can combine actions and create something like a plugin without any coding knowledge.

 \* Some of the actions are hidden by default to prevent abuse.
-To show them all, please run `mineflow permission <your name> 2` from the console.
+To show them all, please run `mineflow permission add <your name> all` from the console.

 ## Command